 The Khiem Thinh Nhan Chinh School for the deaf is a non-profit school run by The Hanoi Red Cross Organization in downtown Hanoi.
 The school accepts children from ages 3 to 7 when they are still in the early stages of hearing loss.
 These students learn a range of life skills such as body language and other communication skills so they can be prepared for life’s challenges.

 Get ready to use that green thumb!
-You will spend 2 days learning what it takes to be a real Vietnamese organic farmer: learn to prepare the soil for proper planting and how to properly sow the seeds.
+You will learn what it takes to be a real Vietnamese organic farmer: learn to prepare the soil for proper planting and how to properly sow the seeds.
 Work alongside local farmers and witness firsthand the benefits of this way of life.
 You will have the opportunity to learn about local farming methods, crop rotation and how to use traditional Vietnamese farming tools and equipment.

 About the Organic Farming Experience